-- The Spanish-American War was the first U.S. war in which nurses served as a special, quasi-military unit - 153 nurses died from diseases, and many are buried in Section 21
+- Dedicated on May 2, 1905 - Erected by The Society of Spanish-American War Nurses, under the direction of Society president Dr. Anita Newcomb McGee - The Spanish-American War was the first U.S. war in which nurses served as a special, quasi-military unit - No nurses were killed in combat, but 153 died from disease - Many nurses who served and died during the war are buried in Section 21